muhamuttaqien/kml-ai/README.md

 # kml_ai
 This is visualization of KML files for road damage detection by AI tech.
+Color points indicate the road damage according to its severivity level.

 <p align="center">
   <a href="https://muhamuttaqien.github.io/kml_ai/display_kml.html" target="_blank">